UoM-RoboSoc/UoM-RoboSoc.github.io/docs/index.md

 ## Introduction

-Hack-A-Bot is run by students, for students — with help from a lot of robots and Raspberry Pis.
+Hack-A-Bot is run by students, for students — with help from a lot of robots, arduinos and Raspberry Pis.

 The event is organised by the UoM Robotics Society Events Team, with key leads being: